Fluctuation-Response Theory of Non-Equilibrium Complex Fluids: Abstract

 \section{Abstract}

 A fundamental challenge in soft matter physics is to describe materials, such as the living cytoplasm and tissues, that are simultaneously active, chemically driven, and exhibit long-lasting memory of mechanical stresses.
-Here, we construct a generalized hydrodynamic framework at finite wavevectors and frequencies that can be applicable to non-equilibrium fluids with memory.
-Our approach is based on a non-equilibrium fluctuation-response relation in a steady state using correlation function identities.
-This approach provides a general formalism to derive hydrodynamic constitutive equations that is distinct from Mori-Zwanzig projection formalism.
-As a corollary, we obtain a generalized fluctuation-response relation in non-equilibrium steady states similar to the relation obtained by Harada-Sasa.
-Applying our theory to chemically driven active fluids reveals Active Viscoelastic Memory, whereby chemical reaction cycles renormalize the system's viscous response.
-We find that this active viscoelastic memory can produce a negative storage modulus at finite frequency, behavior absent in ordinary viscoelastic fluids.
-Our first-principles framework provides a general basis for understanding memory-dependent dynamics across a wide range of biological and synthetic active systems.
+Here, we construct a generalized hydrodynamic framework at finite wavevectors and frequencies that is applicable to non-equilibrium fluids with memory.
+By leveraging stationary correlation identities, we derive a generalized linear response theory for non-equilibrium steady states.
+This framework serves as a formal extension of Onsager's regression hypothesis beyond thermal equilibrium.
+Our approach provides a direct pathway to derive transport coefficients from steady-state fluctuations without the traditional Mori–Zwanzig projection-operator formalism, generalizing the Green–Kubo relations to non-equilibrium systems.
+As a corollary, we derive two model-free variants of the non-equilibrium fluctuation-response relation for non-Markovian dynamics.
+These generalized relations explicitly capture the non-equilibrium circulating currents--an out-of-equilibrium signature that is invisible to conventional scalar formulations or frameworks that treat degrees of freedom independently.
+Applying our theory to chemically driven active fluids reveals the emergence of active viscoelastic memory, wherein chemical reaction cycles dynamically renormalize the macroscopic viscous response.
+Strikingly, this active memory can induce negative storage and loss moduli at finite frequencies, a behavior absent in ordinary viscoelastic fluids.
+Our first-principles framework rigorously extends linear rheology to non-equilibrium systems and provides a foundation for understanding non-Markovian dynamics across a broad range of biological and synthetic active matter.